synrais/Makita-LXT-Battery-Monitor-Unlocker/BYTE_REFERENCE.md

 ```
 **SHOULD preserve** Purpose unknown.
 Both bytes are always identical to each other.
 Appears to relate to battery charge state or BMS internal status.
-**MUST preserve** from existing frame — do not write specific values here.

 ---